epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

 Drawing on the experience of this implementation of the Patrimonium Editor, the aim of this session  is two-fold: 1) to present the required steps to install, customize and run the application suite; 2) give  the opportunity to attendees to deploy a basic, ready-to-use version of the virtual research  environment, and to start to adapt it the needs of their projects, whether it concerns digital  epigraphic editions or projects dealing with epigraphic sources.

-The prerequisites for this session are to have a computer running an instance of the last version of  eXist-db, as well as a local web server ready to be set-up with a virtual host (practical details will be  sent beforehand).
+The prerequisites for this session are: working knowledge of Epidoc XML, have a computer running an instance of the last version of  eXist-db, as well as a local web server ready to be set-up with a virtual host (practical details will be  sent beforehand).

 ---